MrMWebDev/socialomania/README.md

 - In the backend folder, go to the connectdb.js file and fill in your password in password:'xxxxxx'

 ## Installing and starting the Backend
-- Open your terminal Go to the frontend folder: cd socialomania/backend
+- Open your terminal Go to the backtend folder: cd socialomania/backend
 -  Install all project dependencies: npm install
 -  Start the application: nodemon server